coala/coala/docs/Getting_Involved/Newcomers.rst

 Get help with git
 -----------------

-We use github to manage our repository.
+We use GitHub to manage our repository.
 If you're not familiar with git, we strongly recommend following a tutorial, such as `this one <https://try.github.io/levels/1/challenges/1>`_.

 If there's anything unclear, or you are encountering problems, feel free